aarnphm/aarnphm.github.io/content/_index.md

 I'm Aaron.
 Welcome to my humble abode!

-Currently, I'm building efficient infrastructure for serving LLM and exploring our interaction with machine learning models at [[dump/projects#bentoml--build-production-grade-ai-application|BentoML]].
+Currently, I'm building infrastructure for serving LLM and exploring our interaction with machine learning models at [[dump/projects#bentoml--build-production-grade-ai-application|BentoML]].
 What modality should we choose beyond text/chat for our interaction with these Large models (LMs)?
 How can we make it more easy and accessible for everyone to utilise these models?